East-West: Best of Both - Culture for the 21st Century.

 In this post I outline the values and expression of the Best of Both culture that is currently sweeping the globe.

 What are the values that best define the 21st century?

-According to the biophysical view on cultural development, East and West are associated with left and right brain development.
+It is noted that East and West are associated with left and right brain development.
 Whereas Western culture developed along a left brain path, the East developed along a right brain path.
-Individuality, critical and linear thinking, being associated with Western culture and left brain functioning. whilst Eastern Culture is associated with right brain functioning that is group centered, holistic,spiritual and aesthetic.
+Individuality, critical and linear thinking, being associated with Western culture and left brain functioning. whilst Eastern Culture being traditionally associated with right brain functioning that is group centered, holistic,spiritual and aesthetic.

 The four C's are identified as 21st century values and critical skills to master.
 The need to be both a critical thinker associated with left brained functioning whilst creativity and cooperation are required to ensure optimal development and success within a technology and interdependent society.